-The vision is awful, its edges crisp, every detail obvious.
+The vision is awful, edges crisp, every detail amplified.
 The emotions it summons are stark.

-I’ve experienced it in dreams — nightmares, actually — but I can summon the vision from my past while awake.
+I’ve experienced this vision in dreams — nightmares, actually — but I can summon it from my past while awake.
 It is terrifying.

-The large dining room is narrow and long, the walls and ceiling heavily paneled in ominous, dark wood.
+The large dining room is narrow and long, the walls and ceiling heavily paneled and trimmed in ominous, dark wood.

-Spanning the room, from side to side, are rows of long, heavy wood tables, with ten cumbersome chairs set on each side of each table.
+Spanning the room are rows of long, heavy wood tables, with six cumbersome chairs set on each side of each table.
 At the end of each table sits a larger chair.

-In the chairs at the sides of the tables are seated an array of snooty little finks clad in black blazers with a pretentious crest on the left breast pocket, or in tailor-made suits or sport coats.
-Some wear a school tie, black with red stripes.
+In the chairs at the sides of the tables are seated an array of snooty little finks clad in black blazers with a pretentious crest on the left breast pocket, or in tailored suits or sport coats.
+Some wear a regimental tie, black with red stripes.
 All wear a tie of some sort.
-Windsor only.
+Windsor required.

 I get a knot in my stomach when I remember this place, these meals.